Note

 For evaluators that support conversations for text, you can provide conversation

-as input, a Python dictionary with a list of messages
+as input, which includes a Python dictionary with a list of messages

 (which include content